Martin Milner: Later career

 In 1971, Milner portrayed the murder victim in the premiere episode of Columbo titled "Murder by the Book".
 After Adam-12, Milner starred as Karl Robinson in a television series version of The Swiss Family Robinson (1975–1976), produced by Irwin Allen.
 Most of his later work was as a guest star, including MacGyver (as the protagonist's father); Airwolf; Murder, She Wrote; and RoboCop: The Series.
 In 1983, Milner hosted a morning radio wake-up show on AM 600 KOGO in San Diego.

 In 1990, Milner teamed again with Kent McCord in the cable TV-movie Nashville Beat (1990), on The Nashville Network.
-The story was co-written by McCord, who cast himself as an LAPD detective who works with his former partner, played by Milner, in Nashville, Tennessee.
+The story was co-written by McCord, who played an LAPD detective who works with his former partner, played by Milner, in Nashville, Tennessee.
 In 1992, Milner guest-starred on five episodes of ABC's Life Goes On.

 After retiring from acting, Milner co-hosted a radio show about fishing called Let's Talk Hook-Up on San Diego-area sports station XETRA AM 690 (now XEWW).

 In 1998, Milner took part in a documentary film, Route 66: Return to the Road with Martin Milner, in which he drove a 1961 Corvette from Chicago to Santa Monica.

-Personal life
+Personal life and death

 In May 1956, Milner met singer and actress Judith Bess Jones at a Hollywood dinner party.
-They were married on February 23, 1957 in Waukegan, Illinois; together they had four children.
+They were married on February 23, 1957, in Waukegan, Illinois.
+They had four children together.

 In February 2003, Milner's eldest daughter Amy, who appeared in an episode of Adam 12, was diagnosed with acute myeloid leukemia.
 She died in December 2004.

-On September 6, 2015, Milner died of heart failure at his home in Carlsbad, California at age 83.
-Milner's remains were cremated.
+On September 6, 2015, Milner died of heart failure at his home in Carlsbad, California, at age 83.
+His remains were cremated.